huhailinguist/huhailinguist.github.io/projects/index.md

 ## Stylistic features of original and translated Chinese

 We use corpus and computational methods to analyze and understand lexical, syntactic and discourse-level features of (human) translated Chinese, compared with original Chinese.
-Ruoze Huang (黄若泽) from The Chinese Uniersity of Hong Kong first suggested this project and has been a tremendous help in corpus compilation and data analysis (see his webpage here).
+Ruoze Huang (黄若泽) from The Chinese University of Hong Kong first suggested this project and has been a tremendous help in corpus compilation and data analysis (see his webpage here).
 This is joint work with Chien-Jer Charles Lin, Sandra Kübler, Wen Li, and others.

 Currently we have the following papers, abstracts accepted or in prep.